haiwen/seafile-admin-docs/manual/deploy_pro/migrate.md

 3. Run final migration
 4. Replace the original seafile.conf

+**Note**: Since version 11, when you migrate from S3 to other storage servers, you have to use V4 authentication protocol.
+This is because version 11 upgrades to Boto3 library, which fails to list objects from S3 when it's configured to use V2 authentication protocol.

 ## Create a new temporary seafile.conf

 We need to add new backend configurations to this file (including `[block_backend]`, `[commit_object_backend]`, `[fs_object_backend]` options) and save it under a readable path.